mpnally/Terrifically-Simple-JSON/README.md

 13. }
 ```

-Lines 3 and 8 violate rule 1—they introduce JSON objects that have no correspondence in the data model.
+Lines 3 and 8 violate constraint 1—they introduce JSON objects that have no correspondence in the data model.
-Lines 2, 7, 9 and 10 violate rule 2—they introduce JSON names that are not properties of an entity in the data model.
+Lines 2, 7, 9 and 10 violate constraint 2—they introduce JSON names that are not properties of an entity in the data model.
-Line 9 violates rule 3—`bornIn` is a property (or relationship) name in the data model, not a value.
+Line 9 violates constraint 3—`bornIn` is a property (or relationship) name in the data model, not a value.

 ### _id

-Rule #1 of Terrifically Simple JSON is that every JSON object
+Constraint #1 of Terrifically Simple JSON is that every JSON object
 corresponds to an entity in the API data model.
 The `_id` property provides a direct way of specifying which entity.
 Its value is always a URL.
 Here is an example of its use: